Make Friends…

 You are invited to apply to be a part of the next cohort of DEEPER WATERS: Innovative and Courageous Leaders.

-This cohort will launch in January 2024 for 10 months of collective work.
+Our fourth cohort will launch in September 2025 in Hilliard, Ohio, for 9 months of collective work.

 As we do our work, we will engage and explore